Wolf3s/xbmc4xbox-python/python/Doc/using/cmdline.rst

 .. cmdoption:: -b

-   Issue a warning when comparing :class:`unicode` with :class:`bytearray`.
-   Issue an error when the option is given twice (:option:`!-bb`).
+   Issue a warning when comparing str and bytes.
+Issue an error when the option is given twice (:option:`-bb`).

-   Note that, unlike the corresponding Python 3.x flag, this will **not** emit warnings for comparisons between :class:`str` and :class:`unicode`.
-   Instead, the ``str`` instance will be implicitly decoded to ``unicode`` and Unicode comparison used.

-   .. versionadded:: 2.6

 .. cmdoption:: -B

    If given, Python won't try to write ``.pyc`` or ``.pyo`` files on the import of source modules.
 See also :envvar:`PYTHONDONTWRITEBYTECODE`.

-   .. versionadded:: 2.6

 .. cmdoption:: -d